Yordan Alvarez Player Props: Astros vs. Blue Jays

-Yordan Alvarez -- with an on-base percentage of .326 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Toronto Blue Jays, with Alek Manoah on the mound, on June 5 at 7:07 PM ET.
+The Houston Astros, including Yordan Alvarez (.216 batting average in his past 10 games), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Angels.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Blue Jays.

 Yordan Alvarez Game Info & Props vs. the Blue Jays